fstrauf/txApp/posts/build-automated-budget-tracker-google-sheets-2025.md

 All while keeping your data exactly where it belongs: under your control.

 ## Phase 1: Foundation Setup (Week 1)

+Want to skip the setup?
+Our [free Google Sheet template](/fuck-you-money-sheet) has all of this pre-configured for you.

 ### Sheet Structure